 Are you interested in connecting with a new transdisciplinary research program?
-A team of researchers statewide is investigating adaptation to climate change in the Lake Champlain Basin and integrating the interactions of climate, environment, and society.
+A team of researchers statewide is investigating how to build resilience to extreme weather events in the Lake Champlain Basin and integrating the interactions of climate, environment, and society.

 Research can be a powerful way for teachers to enhance science content and pedagogy.
 The goal of the VT EPSCoR CWDD middle level outreach program is to expose middle level teachers and students to scientific research.
 We can provide a connection to active research in a variety of ways: